fractalysid/SkyMoG/SkyMoG.md

 >bDoDepthOfField=1

 ---
-For a greater understanding of skyrim settings, read [this](http://wiki.step-project.com/Guide:Skyrim_Configuration_Settings).
+For a finer tuning of Skyrim settings, follow [this guide](http://wiki.step-project.com/Guide:Skyrim_Configuration_Settings).
-You may want to set higher values for shadow resolution, rendering distance etc...

 ## The Game
 If taking the vanilla start, configure all the mods through the in-game MCM Menu after you enter the fort with Hadvar or Ralof.